How does it feel?

 Did you know?

-- The inulin within the root is a prebiotic and so is supportive of a healthy gut flora
+- The inulin in the root is a prebiotic and so is supportive of a healthy gut flora

 Elecampane cough syrup